niiknow/vestacp/README.md

 *  rm -rf /opt/vestacp/vesta/*
 *  docker start the new image as instructed above
 *  docker rm the old image if everything tested fine or start the old image back if test failed
+*  ssh into vesta and restore your users from backup

 # LICENSE